-Public Relation and Press Contact List Building
+Public Relations and Press Contact List Building

-Public Relation is a necessity when marketing and an independent video game.
+Public Relations is a necessity when marketing and an independent video game.
 Video Game Exhibitions are great opportunities to meet with Press Editors, Bloggers and Influencers but unfortunately you will not be able to access all video Game Medias in this way only… Therefore, you clearly understand the necessity to build a Press contact list to promote your video game.

 Starting from scratch is a little intimidating, but it’s quite possible on your own.
 The recipe for this achievement is a matter of time, organization and a little courage.